hirwajeaneric/tinystepsadaybackend/RBAC_GUIDE.md

 4. **Log unauthorized access attempts** for security monitoring
 5. **Test authorization** with different user roles
 6. **Document role requirements** for each route
+7. **Always validate admin restrictions** when modifying user accounts
+8. **Use bulk operations carefully** - they can affect multiple users at once

 ## Security Considerations